pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 1. to add custom meta-data to each activity for more filtering criteria e.g. which team owns the activity or whether its an experimentation/personalisation activity
 2. to be able to filter/sort activities on fields that are not available on Activities List page.
 One of the most important one is Priority - makes life much easier to see all the activities that have priorities higher than a specific limit
 3. to easily share this activity-dashboard with other team-members who may not be active Adobe Target users
+4. to add visualisation layer on top of activities data using Google Data Studio

 ## Prerequisites
 - Access to Adobe Target and profiles you want to report on